Joyce M. Lund

 Joyce M. Lund (née Ireton) (March 23, 1909 – July 20, 2009) was an American journalist and politician.

 Born in Minneapolis, Minnesota, Lund graduated from West High School in Minneapolis.
-She graduated from University of Minnesota in 1931 with a bachelor's degree in journalism.
+She graduated from the University of Minnesota in 1931 with a bachelor's degree in journalism.
 In 1932, Lund moved to Wabasha, Minnesota.
 She was an editor and writer for the Wabasha County Herald.
-She also wrote for the Rochester Post-Bulletin and for Associated Press.
+She also wrote for the Rochester Post-Bulletin and for the Associated Press.
 Lund served in the Minnesota House of Representatives in 1955 and 1956 and was a Democrat.
 Lund died at a hospital in Wabasha, Minnesota.